flaxmans/CompBio_on_git/Labs/Lab07/Lab07_UserDefinedFunctions.md

 <hr>

 ##### Problem #2
 R has a built in function called `abs()` that returns the absolute value of a number, or the absolute value of each number in a numeric vector.
 Imagine that the `abs()` function did NOT exist.
-Write a function named `myAbs()` that does what `abs`  does.
+Write a function named `myAbs()` that calculates and returns absolute values.
 Show that your function works by using it on the following test cases:
 1. the number `5`
 2. the number `-2.3`